neondatabase/website/content/docs/manage/database-access.md

 1. Connect to your database from an SQL client such as [psql](/docs/connect/query-with-psql-editor), [pgAdmin](https://www.pgadmin.org/), or the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
 If you need help connecting, see [Connect from any client](/docs/connect/connect-from-any-app).

-2. Create a `readonly` role using the following statement.
-Neon requires specifying a password when creating a role with SQL.
-Since this is a shared role used for privilege management, the `LOGIN` privilege is optional and not included.
+2. Create a `readonly` role using the following statement:

     ```sql
     CREATE ROLE readonly PASSWORD '<password>';
     ```

+    Neon requires specifying a password.
+Since this role will be used for privilege management, the `LOGIN` privilege is optional and not included.
 The password must have 60 bits of entropy (at least 12 characters with a mix of lowercase, uppercase, number, and symbol characters).
-For specific guidelines, see [Manage roles with SQL](/docs/manage/roles#manage-roles-with-sql).
+For detailed password guidelines, see [Manage roles with SQL](/docs/manage/roles#manage-roles-with-sql).

 3. Grant the `readonly` role read-only privileges on the schema.
 Replace `<database>` and `<schema>` with actual database and schema names, respectively.

     ```sql
-    -- Grant the "readonly" role the privilege to connect to the specified database
+    -- Grant permission to connect to the database
     GRANT CONNECT ON DATABASE <database> TO readonly;

-    -- Grant the 'readonly' role usage privileges on the specified schema.
+    -- Grant USAGE on the schema
-    -- This allows the role to access objects in the schema but doesn't grant any specific permissions on those objects.
     GRANT USAGE ON SCHEMA <schema> TO readonly;

-    -- Grant the 'readonly' role SELECT privileges on all existing tables in the specified schema.
+    -- Grant SELECT on all existing tables in the schema
-    -- This allows the role to read the data from any table within the schema.
     GRANT SELECT ON ALL TABLES IN SCHEMA <schema> TO readonly;

-    -- Alter the default privileges for any new tables created in the specified schema.
-    -- This ensures that any new tables created in this schema in the future automatically
+    -- Grant SELECT on all tables added in the future
-    -- grant SELECT privileges to the 'readonly' role.
     ALTER DEFAULT PRIVILEGES IN SCHEMA <schema> GRANT SELECT ON TABLES TO readonly;
     ```